 On June 21, 2017, the Department of Interior (DOI), announced implementation of the vision set out by President Trump in Executive Order (E.O.)
 13777, "Enforcing the Regulatory Reform Agenda" by seeking input from entities significantly affected by Federal regulations, on what regulations may be appropriate for repeal, replacement, or modification.
-AMP filed comments in response to this request.
+AMP filed comments in response to this request and continues to monitor DOI activity.